QubesOS/qubes-doc/common-tasks/usb.md

 Qubes OS supports the ability to attach a USB drive (or just one or more of its partitions) to any qube easily, no matter which qube actually handles the USB controller.
-(The USB controller may be assigned on the **Devices** tab of a qube's settings page in Qubes VM Manager or by using the [qvm-pci][Assigning Devices] command.
-For guidance on finding the correct USB controller, see [here][usb-controller].)

 **R4.0**

-USB drive mounting is integrated into the Connection Widget.
+USB drive mounting is integrated into the Devices Widget.
 This is the tool tray icon with a yellow square located in the top right of your screen by default.
 Simply insert
 your USB drive and click on the widget.
 You will see multiple entries for your